We want exceptional people to become Fellows to help us achieve even more in the years ahead.

 The IET is characterised by the distinction of its Fellows, who in turn enjoy the reflected status brought by our global reach.

 Applicants should fulfil the IET Expectation for Fellows which is as follows:

-Fellowship of the Institution of Engineering & Technology may be awarded to individuals who have sustained high levels of achievement, for example through leadership, influence, senior responsibility, innovation, and professional service, at the forefront of engineering, technology or cognate disciplines for a period of five years or more.
-Fellows work within the codes of conduct and ethical obligations of the profession and are strongly encouraged to engage with the many voluntary activities of the Institution.
+"IET Fellowship is awarded to individuals who have sustained high levels of achievement, for example through leadership, influence, senior responsibility, innovation, and professional service, at the forefront of engineering, technology or cognate disciplines for a period of five years or more.
+Fellows work within the codes of conduct and ethical obligations of the profession and are strongly encouraged to engage with the IET’s voluntary activities."

-Fellows of the IET are eligible to use the designatory letters FIET (Fellow of the Institution of Engineering and Technology)
+Fellows of the IET are eligible to use the designatory letters FIET (Fellow of the Institution of Engineering and Technology).

 Fellow is the highest grade of IET membership for which you can apply1.
 Consideration of applications will be in accordance with the IET’s policies on equal opportunities and diversity.

 Applications are peer assessed and, as a candidate, you will need to provide evidence of meeting the IET Expectation for Fellows.

 You will need to demonstrate that you can fulfil at least two of the following nine criteria: